Introduction to Logic ICs

 Although primarily used for directing current flow, certain types of diodes (like LEDs or Zener diodes) actively control or modify the characteristics of electrical signals.

-They include bi-polar junction transistors (BJTs) and field-effect transistors (FETs) and are widely used for amplification and switching purposes in countless electronic devices.
+Types of transistors include the bi-polar junction transistors (BJTs) and field-effect transistors (FETs).
+They are widely used for amplification and switching purposes in countless electronic devices.

 These chips can contain millions of active components (transistors, diodes, etc.) and perform complex tasks ranging from simple logic operations to sophisticated computing.